mambush/Intro-to-HTML-and-CSS/README.md

             * One of the fundamental characteristics of a programming language is the set of data types it supports
             * Variables can be thought of as named containers.
             * You can place data into these containers and then refer to the data simply by naming containes.
+              # NOTE
+              = Before you use a variable in Javascript program, you must declare it.
+Variable are declared with the var. var money;
+              var name;
+              * var a=10;
+                var b=20;
+                var sum=a+b;
+                * var: Used to declare variables globally or within a function scope.
+It's less commonly used nowadays.

+* let: Introduces block scope and allows the variable's value to be changed.

+* const: Also introduces block scope, but the value of a const variable cannot be changed after it's assigned.

+  # Operators
+  * Operators are symbol that perform operations on values.
+There are several types of operators in javascript · Arithmetic operators: +, -, *, /, % (addition, subtraction, multiplication, division, modulus).

+* Assignment operators: =, +=, -=, *=, /= (assigning and modifying values).

+* Comparison operators: ==, ===, !=, !==, >, <, >=, <= (comparing values).

+* Logical operators: &&, ||, ! (logical AND, logical OR, logical NOT).
+  Javascript operators the operands, these symbols that are used to manipulate a certain value or operand.
+Operators are used to performing specific mathematical and logical computations on operands.
+  # Javascript assignment
+  * The assignment(=) operator is used to assign a value to a variable or property.
+The assignment expression itself has a value, which is the assigned value.
+This allows multiple assignments to be chained in order to assign a single value to multiple variables.
+    Assignments operators( =,+=,-=,*=,/=):
+    * assign and modify values.

+      # DAY 2 ( Strings and Arrays)